 Nikki Tibbles Wild at Heart at Liberty London

 Regent Street (florist on Great Marlborough Street entrance), Soho, London W1B 5AH

 Painfully hip hotels need painfully hip florists to look after all their residence’s floral needs.
 That Flower Shop is just that – the East London florist run by Hattie Fox sits inside the Ace London Hotel.
 Drawing influence from the natural world, painters and botanists, Hattie and her team’s creations are like works of art themselves, combining personal, wild looking flowers with plenty of green foliage.

 Her work is a favourite for cool London weddings, restaurants and events but you can pick up a more modest bunch at her Ace Hotel, Hoxton and Shoreditch outposts.

 That Flower Shop, 100 SHOREDITCH HIGH ST, LONDON, E1 6JQ

-Mayfair’s Pulbrook and Gould specialise in posh bouquets and the brand’s history is just as interesting as the spectacular displays they create.
+Belgravia’s Pulbrook and Gould specialise in posh bouquets and the brand’s history is just as interesting as the spectacular displays they create.